Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/user.md

 ![Edit User By Admin](images/user-admin.png)

-A `Groups` field is visible now, current user can be added to user groups or remove from them.
+- A `Groups` field is visible, current user can be added to user groups or remove from them.
+- `Data Zone` field is invisible, which means creating/editing user should be in same data zone with current user.

 ## Form Validation